Risk Management

 NSG's risk management systems are established so that they are fully embedded within the Group's day-to-day operations and operate as “three lines of defense”.
 The first line of defense is established within the business SBU's and Group Functions who operate controls and mitigations to identify, assess and manage risks across all the activities of the Group as part of its the day-to-day operations.
 The second line of defense is made up of the Group Functions and management forums who not only set the operating and risk management policies and standards for the operations, but also monitor the effective operation of the controls.
 The third line of defense is provided by the Group Internal Audit Function who make an independent evaluation of the effectiveness of the controls and the risk management processes.

-At the heart of its enterprise risk management system – the second line of defense – NSG Group employs a two-tiered risk management framework comprising the Strategic Risk Committee (SRC) and the Enterprise Risk Management Team (ERMT), both of which are under the supervision of the Management Committee, and report onwards to the Board of Directors.
+At the heart of its enterprise risk management system - mainly the second line of defense - NSG Group employs a two-tiered “hybrid” risk management framework comprising the Strategic Risk Committee (SRC) as a top-down approach and the Enterprise Risk Management Team (ERMT) as a bottom-up approach, both of which are under the supervision of the Management Committee, and report onwards to the Board of Directors.

 SRC Structure and Purpose – Top-down Risk Review